waikato-datamining/applied-deep-learning/docs/image_segmentation/image-segmentation-keras.md

 [https://datasets.cms.waikato.ac.nz/ufdl/data/camvid12/camvid12-grayscale.zip](https://datasets.cms.waikato.ac.nz/ufdl/data/camvid12/camvid12-grayscale.zip)

+Once extracted, rename the *grayscale* directory to *camvid-grayscale*.

-Once extracted, we have to convert the format from *grayscale* into *blue channel*, which the framework uses.
+Now we have to convert the format from *grayscale* into *blue channel*, which the framework uses.
 We can do this by using the [wai.annotations](https://github.com/waikato-ufdl/wai-annotations) library.
 At the same time, we can split the dataset into *train*, *validation* and *test* subsets.